nurulzzh3101/KHS-with-Database-MYSQL-/README.md

 # KHS-with-Database-MYSQL-
-this is a sample program code how to create a KHS page using a MySQL database using the PHP programming language
+this is a sample program code how to create a KHS page using a MySQL database using the PHP programming language. only for edit part